Shopify is a hugely successful e-commerce platform that makes it easy to launch and market an online store.

 Who is it For?

-Shopify is a great choice for those who want to start an e-commerce store, whether they are starting from scratch or want to bring their physical store online.
-It is one of the best options around for those who are serious about selling — those who do well can certainly earn money, though there are no promises on whether you'll become rich or not!
+Shopify is a strong choice for those who want to start an e-commerce store, whether they are starting from scratch or want to bring their physical store online.

 In summary, Shopify makes it easy to start an online store and includes a variety of features designed to help you promote and market it.